 (b) order the person keeping the animal to take, within a time specified in the order, such action as is specified in the order and, in the opinion of the State Administrative Tribunal, will terminate the nuisance, hazard or unreasonable interference.

-[Section 92 amended by No. 55 of 2004 s.
+[Section 92 amended: No. 55 of 2004 s.
 1156(3).]

 93. Order relating to by-laws